ohhsodead/FileMasta/README.md

 # FileMasta

 A federated search application for discovering interesting files that are being shared online, such as video, music, books, software, games, subtitles and much more.
-Our web crawler keeps our database maintained which regularly updates file information on the contents of thousands of servers worldwide.
+Our database is owned and maintained by [od-database](https://github.com/simon987/od-database) which contains the contents of servers worldwide.
 We don't search file contents.

 ![FileMasta](https://github.com/HerbL27/FileMasta/blob/master/screenshot1.png?raw=true)